symfony/symfony-docs/book/forms.rst

     :align: center

 That's it!
-By printing ``form_widget(form)``, each field in the form is rendered, along with a label and any error messages for each field.
+By printing ``form_widget(form)``, each field in the form is rendered, along with a label and eventual error messages.
 As easy as this is, it's not very flexible (yet).
 Later, you'll learn how to customize the form output.

 Before moving on, notice how the rendered name input field has the value of the ``name`` property from the ``$product`` object (i.e. "Test product").